DasLab/LIFFT/README.md

 Folding of biomolecules can be induced by cooling temperature, adding small molecule partners, or changing ionic conditions.

 Several techniques now exist to probe these transitions at different places on a molecule.
 For RNA in particular, chemical mapping measurements return data at each nucleotide of the molecule, as a function of folding condition: a 2D matrix.
+Spectroscopy approaches (NMR, fluorescence, absorbance) can also return data at multiple frequencies for a molecule undergoing a folding transition.

 Learning from these data requires modeling them, which in turn requires defining a quantitative model and fitting thermodynamic parameters.
 These analyses require assumptions about normalization, which residues to fit, how to estimate errors, etc. which are not always explicitly defined.